 with freshwater protection.

-participants develop teamwork and
+4. Help the girls develop teamwork and

 leadership skills.
 By creating an environment that is very supportive, with

-expectations that everyone will pull their own weight.
-The girls learn quickly
+expectations that everyone will pull their own weight, the girls learn quickly

 that everyone must work together, and personal desires take a backseat to the